SuperClaude-Org/SuperCodex_Framework/Docs/Developer-Guide/contributing-code.md

 All contributors are recognized in our GitHub contributors page and release notes.
 Significant contributions may be highlighted in project announcements and community updates.

 **Join the Community:**
-Your expertise and perspective make SuperGemini Framework better.
+Your expertise and perspective make SuperCodex Framework better.
 Whether you're fixing typos, adding features, or helping other users, every contribution advances the goal of more effective AI-assisted development.

 **Thank you for contributing to the future of AI-enhanced development tools! 🚀**